CDAGaming/CraftPresence-Mirror/README.md

     * `MC-112292`: When interacting with the `RenderUtils#drawItemStack` method, used in the v2 Item Renderer, blocks using certain renderers may fail to display properly.
     * Additionally, on 1.15.x exclusively, z-level issues may occur on Screens using this method
+* **Minecraft 1.2.5 and below**
+    * On these versions, the text field contents may overflow due to their controls only supporting a native 32-character limit, while our text controls have a far higher limit
 * **Minecraft a1.1.2_01 and below**
     * On these versions, the Biome and Dimension Modules are **stubbed** with default data, due to the logic for these methods being missing (Having been initially implemented in Alpha 1.2.6)